BakoJS/Feud-React-Redux/GettingStarted.md

   }
 ```

-- This function returns true only if the current index is equal to zero and the length of the answers, which is stored in the “reducerQuiz” reducer, the user selected is equal to the length of the questions.
+- This function returns true only if the current index is equal to zero and the length of the answers, which is stored in the `reducerQuiz` reducer, the user selected is equal to the length of the questions.

 # CREDITS